-Assuming the Acknowledgement of Service form has been received we will need to lodge an application for decree nisi, together with a statement in support.
+Divorce Timescale stage 3: up to Assuming the Acknowledgement of Service form has been received we will need to lodge an application for decree nisi, together with a statement in support.
 On approval of the paperwork, the court will fix a hearing date for declaration of the decree nisi of divorce.
-Neither of you will need to attend this hearing as the court will post the decree nisi of divorce to us afterward.
+Neither of you will need to attend this hearing as the court will post the decree nisi of divorce to us afterwards.

-We can apply for the decree absolute after a minimum of six weeks and one day from date of the decree nisi.
+Divorce Timescale Stage 4 – after We can apply for the decree absolute after a minimum of six weeks and one day from the date of the decree nisi.
 Once the pronouncement of the decree absolute of divorce, your marriage will be dissolved.